gamma-opt/website_research_team/content/authors/admin/_index.md

 The *Γ-opt* (reads gamma-opt) research group is a part of the [Systems Analysis Laboratory](https://sal.aalto.fi/en/) in the [Department of Mathematics and Systems Analysis](https://math.aalto.fi/en/) at [Aalto University](https://www.aalto.fi/en).

 We develop research in the fields of Operations Research and Management Science, with emphasis on *Mathematical programming* and *Optimisation under uncertatinty*.
 The appliations of our research includes areas such as *Energy systems*, *Production and operations planning*, *Supply chain management*, and *Humanitarian and healthcare logistics*.

+Follow the *updates* of our group on our [LinkedIn](https://www.linkedin.com/company/gamma-opt) page.

 If you are interested in positions, collaborations or exchange opportunities, please contact [Fabricio Oliveira](/author/fabricio-oliveira/).